Commenting

 Comments display with the name of the user in bold at the top left of the comment.
 Just below that is the item on which the comment was left, which functions as a link to that item's public page, and the timestamp for the comment.
 The text of the comment displays on its own as a block.

-To the right of comment are flags for its current status, and buttons which can be used to change the status or delete the comment.
+Below each comment are flags for its current status, and buttons that can be used to change the status or delete the comment.

-Moderate Single Comment: Use the buttons to the right of the comment, click as needed to approve, flag, or delete the comment.
+Moderate Single Comment: Using the buttons in each comment's row, click as needed to approve, flag, or delete the comment.

 Batch Moderating: You may also batch approve or unapprove and flag submissions.

-1. Check the "Select All" box found just below the Comments heading, or select multiple comments from the list. using the checkboxes to the left of the comment.
+- Check the "Select All" box found just below the Comments heading, or select multiple comment checkboxes from the list.

-Use the dropdown at the top of the Comments page, next to the Flag buttons, to filter which comments display.
+Use the "Quick Filter" dropdown at the top of the Comments page to filter which comments to display.

 You can filter by: